JGefroh/angular-styleguide/README.md

   * You can easily change layouts.
 * Use named views - they're incredibly powerful, flexible, and cost little to set up.
 * Have a parent state for your entire application.
-  * Later on, when you need an application-wide resolve or some other thing, you can add it in one place instead of 20 different places.
+  * Later on, when you need an application-wide resolve or some other thing (such as a pre-check to see if the person is logged in), you can add it in one place instead of 20 different places.
 * Place route definitions in their respective `module.js` files.
 * Don't be afraid to enhance `$state` via `.run` and give it additional functionality (such as methods to set titles or slugs).
 * Use resolves to retrieve data where appropriate.